mulle-concurrent/mulle-thread/dox/API_MUTEX.md

 int  mulle_thread_mutex_trylock( mulle_thread_mutex_t *lock)
 ```

 Returns 0 on success.
+Returns `EBUSY` if the mutex is already locked (by any
-Returns 1 if busy.
-Returns -1 on failure.
+thread, including this one).
+Returns -1 on other failures.

 See: [pthread_mutex_trylock](https://linux.die.net/man/3/pthread_mutex_trylock)